 The International Conference on Human-Wildlife Conflict and Coexistence is postponed until international travel to large events can be safely resumed.
-We hope to run the conference in March 2022, depending on further developments of the global coronavirus situation.
+We hope to be able to hold the conference on Monday 28 – Wednesday 30 March 2022, depending on further developments of the global coronavirus situation.

 Human-wildlife conflict (HWC) occurs when animals pose a direct and recurring threat to the livelihood or safety of people, leading to the persecution of that species.
 Retaliation against the species blamed often ensues, leading to conflict about what should be done to remedy the situation.